-Agents, mixtures and exposure circumstances are placed in this category when they do not fall into any other group.
+Agents, mixtures and exposure circumstances that do not fall into any other group are also placed in this category.

-Group 4-The agent (mixture, exposure circumstance) is probably not carcinogenic to humans.
+Group 4-The agent (mixture) is probably not carcinogenic to humans.

-This category is used for agents, mixtures and exposure circumstances for which there is evidence suggesting lack of carcinogenicity in humans together with evidence suggesting lack of carcinogenicity in experimental animals.
-In some instances, agents, mixtures or exposure circumstances for which there is inadequate evidence of or no data on carcinogenicity in humans but evidence suggesting lack of carcinogenicity in experimental animals, consistently and strongly supported by a broad range of other relevant data, may be classified in this group.
+This category is used for agents or mixtures for which there is evidence suggesting lack of carcinogenicity in humans and in experimental animals.
+In some instances, agents or mixtures for which there is inadequate evidence of carcinogenicity in humans but evidence suggesting lack of carcinogenicity in experimental animals, consistently and strongly supported by a broad range of other relevant data, may be classified in this group.